lkasler/docker-elk/README.md

 	destination(d_app);
 };
 ```

+## Access permission

+In some environments dependending on user rights the configuration file cannot be accessed.
+Be sure to give rx rights to config files (yml) to the user who runs docker under docker-elk folder before running `docker-compose up -d`.

 **NOTE:** beware of these OS-specific considerations:
 * **Linux:** the [unprivileged `elasticsearch` user][esuser] is used within the Elasticsearch image, therefore the